mbzuai-oryx/ALM-Bench/README.md

 The first version of the ALM-Bench dataset is already finalized.
 However, for additional reference, we are providing code snippets alongside LLM prompts that we used to generate the initial set of QA pairs.

-Please refer to [QA_GENERATION.md]() for instructions and sample code on generating question-answer pairs for CVRR-ES videos using LLM.
+Please refer to [QA_Pairs_Generation](https://github.com/mbzuai-oryx/ALM-Bench/blob/main/Evaluation/QA_Pairs_Generation.py) for instructions and sample code on generating question-answer pairs for ALM-Bench dataset using LMM.

 <hr />